 Unfortunately, fatal car accidents are one of the top causes of death among teens in the United States.
 According to the Centers for Disease Control and Prevention, an average of six teenagers die from car accident injuries every single day.
 When a teen causes a serious vehicle crash, the outcome can be devastating for the families of everyone involved, particularly if injuries in teen car accidents are fatal.

 Teen drivers, especially males between the ages of 16 to 19, are at greater risk than any other age group for motor vehicle crashes.
-There are seven major factors that contribute to rate of teen car accidents.
+Because of this, many states choose to create specific driving laws for teens.
+In any event, there are seven major factors that contribute to the rate of teen car accidents:

 1. Driver inexperience

 Teens with less than two years of driving experience are not equipped to recognize and react to dangerous situations.
 Crash risk is particularly high during the first months after earning a license because teenagers are eager to hit the roads without inhibition.
 Good driving techniques develop through experience and young drivers will inevitably make more mistakes during the learning stages.